Aligning with State Medicaid Priorities is a Winning Strategy for MCOs

 State Medicaid priorities for MCOs to address

 The COVID-19 pandemic and the immediate need it has created for Medicaid member support has overshadowed many state Medicaid agencies’ longer-term initiatives.
-The pandemic has also shined a stronger light on how critical it is to address population health and health equity, which have been goals for most state Medicaid programs for some time.
+The pandemic has also shined a stronger light on how critical it is to address population health and healthcare quality, which have been goals for most state Medicaid programs for some time.

 1. Addressing disenrollment and benefits.
 States’ Medicaid agencies have stopped disenrollment during the COVID-19 public health emergency, but states will have to resume their Medicaid eligibility renewal process once the emergency ends.
 This process will affect nearly 80 million people and is expected to have an impact on those same vulnerable populations that have experienced greater harm throughout the pandemic.
 This will be a key opportunity for MCOs and Medicaid agencies to work together to make that process go as smoothly as possible and to minimize the loss of coverage for vulnerable and complex communities.